 “Wow, nice phone.
 What phone is that?”

-These were just a couple of common questions I was thrown at in the course of my daily use with the K900.
+These were just a couple of common questions that were thrown at me in the course of my daily use with the K900.
 Friends were intrigued with the large, slim, metallic device.
 So I had a little explaining to do.

 Lenovo announced the K900 in January 2013, and subsequently shipping the device in some markets in April 2013, and Malaysia in May 2013.
 Since then it has seen very encouraging sales, pushing global sales of nearly 13 million units in three months ending September 30, 2013.